-As at 31 December 2020, the assets and liabilities classified as held for sale pertains to equity interest in Fundo de Investimento em Participacoes Camacari Multiestrategia and its subsidiaries (FIP IV) at 41.28%, equity interest in GLP Capital Partners IV LP at 69%, and Shanghai Lingang.
-The Group expects to syndicate these assets and liabilities within the next 12 months ending 31 December 2021.
-The assets and liabilities classified as held for sale were stated at fair value less costs to sell at the reporting date, determined based on the estimated syndication consideration.
+As at 31 December 2020, the assets and liabilities classified as held for sale pertains to 41.28% equity interest in Fundo de Investimento em Participacoes Camacari Multiestrategia and its subsidiaries (FIP IV), 69% equity interest in GLP Capital Partners IV LP, and 70% equity interest in Shanghai Lingang.
+The Group have syndicated these assets and liabilities in 2021.

+(a) Assets classified as held for sale comprises: